bagoes/bgsstyles/README.md

 # Blogger theme using bootstrap
 ### Hello
 Welcome to my blogger theme project.
-## bgsstyles v2
+## bgsstyles
-This is a simple blogger theme using framework from bootstrap 4.6.0 and bootstrap-icons 1.5.0.\
+This is a simple blogger theme using framework from Bootstrap.
-The embbedded gadgets is :
 - Navbar Page Lists
 - Header Jumbotron
 - Card Featured Post